soundcloud/roshi/README.md

 sd.UpdateGauge("my.silly.status", "green")
 ```

-All 'update'-class functions are goroutine safe, and should return immediately.
+All 'update'-class functions are goroutine safe.
+They should return quickly,
+but they're safe to fire in a seperate goroutine.